Bio-Tech Industry Careers

 - NIH RePorter – Searchable database of NIH funded Look up your topic to find related research that is already funded.
 Learn what institutions have taken an interest in ideas like yours.

-Assistance with Research Applications for Early Investigators and Under-Represented Groups
+Assistance with Research Applications and Finances for Early Investigators and Under-Represented Groups

 Videos on Starting Small Biotech Businesses – from NHLBI Small Biz Hangout